Worthing – St John, Elm Grove

-(image) Originally a mission church in the parish of St Botolph Heene, but since 1955 the church of a separate parish,this was designed initially in 1900 by G J Hagger, whose practice had merged with that of G Cogswell by the time he returned to add a porch and chancel in 1913 (1 p211).
+Originally a mission church in the parish of St Botolph Heene, but since 1955 the church of a separate parish, this was designed initially in 1900 by G J Hagger, whose practice had merged with that of G Cogswell by the time he returned to add a porch and chancel in 1913 (1 p211).
 This church was adapted to form the south chapel of a larger one, designed by N F C Cachemaille-Day in 1936-37 (BAL Biog file).
-It was completed less the tower the following year at a cost of £8000 (CDG 18 p341).
-Its dimensions determined both the unusual breadth of the aisles and the low proportions of the original church (1 p211) and the materials used are grey brick and flint.
+It was completed except the tower the following year at a cost of £8000 (CDG 18 p341).
+The overall dimensions and the unusually broad aisles of the extended church were determined by the low proportions of the original one (1 p211); the materials used are grey brick and flint.

 1. (Star-shaped window at the east end of the nave) C Webb, 1937 (1 p212).
-This is designed to exploit the star-shaped window and uses exceptionally vivid colours.
+This is designed to exploit the shape of the window and uses exceptionally vivid colours.

 2. (South chapel, east window) Barton, Kinder and Alderson, 1947 (WSRO Fac).
-Conventional figures set in plain quarries.
+Conventional figures in muted colours, set in plain quarries.

 Font: J Cribb, 1937 (1 ibid).
 Octagonal bowl.

 Lectern: J Cribb, c1937 (ibid).